Join the Movement - Sign the Delay Manifesto 📑

 Age: adults (community feature has predator risk)

 Pros: You can actually use the FitBit app without having a FitBit.
-The app allows you to track multiple areas for your health.
+The app allows you to track multiple areas of your health.

-Cons: The FitBit app has a community option where the user can join any of the community groups once email has been verified.
-There are different topics for each group, and even options to join groups of people who are near your location.
+Cons: The FitBit app has a community option where the user can join any of the community groups once an email has been verified.
+There are different topics for each group and even options to join groups of people who are near your location.

 Age: tweens+

 Tracking Options: This app is literally as basic as the name.
-It only tracks your period.
+It only tracks your period in the free version.

 Pros: There is no community, no e-commerce, and no news.
-The premium option is only $0.99 for the year.
-There isn’t anything related to pregnancy or fertility.
+The premium option is only $2.49 for the year or 5.99 to purchase once for lifetime access.
+There isn’t anything related to pregnancy or fertility in the free version.
+The premium version allows tracking of love, pain, happiness, and sadness.

-Tracking options: This app tracks temperature, weights, symptoms, moods, sexual activity, medicine, and flow.
+Tracking options: This app tracks temperature, weights, symptoms, moods, sexual activity, ovulation, cervical mucus quality, medicine, progesterone, and flow.
+You can choose to add other factors such as pregnancy, lactation, and contraceptives.
+Each of these trackers can be toggled off.

 Pros: It’s already on the iPhone!
 Nothing extra to download.